Ethnic minorities in China: Reform and opening up

 After the breakup of Yugoslavia and the dissolution of the Soviet Union, there was a shift in official conceptions of minorities in China: rather than defining them as 'nationalities', they became 'ethnic groups'.
 The difference between 'nationality' and 'ethnicity', as Uradyn Erden-Bulag describes it, is that the former treats the minorities of China as societies with "a fully functional division of labor," history, and territory, whereas the latter treats minorities as a "category" and focuses on their maintenance of boundaries and their self-definition in relation to the majority group.
 These changes are reflected in uses of the term mínzú (民族) and its translations.
 The official journal Minzu Tuanjie changed its English name from Nationality Unity to Ethnic Unity in 1995.
 Similarly, the Central University for Nationalities changed its name to Minzu University of China.
 Scholars began to prefer the term zuqun (族群, 'ethnic group') over minzu.
-The Chinese model for identifying and categorizing ethnic minorities established at the founding of the PRC followed the Soviet model, drawing inspiration from Joseph Stalin's 1953 'four commons' criteria to identify ethnic groups: "(1) a distinct language; (2) a recognized indigenous homeland or common territory; (3) a common economic life; and (4) a strong sense of identity and distinctive customs, including dress, religion and foods."
+The Chinese model for identifying and categorizing ethnic minorities established at the founding of the PRC followed the Soviet model, drawing inspiration from Joseph Stalin's 1913 "four commons" criteria to identify ethnic groups: "(1) a distinct language; (2) a recognized indigenous homeland or common territory; (3) a common economic life; and (4) a strong sense of identity and distinctive customs, including dress, religion and foods."

 Following the breakup of the Soviet Union intellectuals and policymakers within China began to argue that the designation of minority groups could be a threat to the country.
 Violence in Xinjiang and Tibet provided evidence for this argument.
-Beijing University professor Ma Rong argued that the Chinese Communist Party had unwittingly created a “dual structure” of governance in which the representation and identity given to recognized ethnic groups would increase ethnocultural differences and create social conflict.
+Beijing University professor Ma Rong argued that the Chinese Communist Party (CCP) had unwittingly created a "dual structure" of governance in which the representation and identity given to recognized ethnic groups would increase ethnocultural differences and create social conflict.
 He recommended new policies of ethnic fusion and assimilation.
-These proposals made by Ma and others were controversial at the time but they would find a place at the heart of the policy of the Xi Jinping administration.
-Xi has shifted state policy towards assimilation in what he calls the “grand minzu fusion” or “the coalescing of blood and minds.”
+These proposals made by Ma and others were controversial at the time, but they would find a place at the heart of the policy of the general secretaryship of Xi Jinping.
+Xi has shifted state policy towards assimilation in what he calls the "grand minzu fusion" or "the coalescing of blood and minds."
 The CCP under Xi has reacted to violence committed by a number of Uyghurs by the imprisonment of this group in the Xinjiang internment camps.

-In 2020 a Han Chinese was named director of the State Ethnic Affairs Commission for the first time since 1954.
+In 2020, a Han Chinese person was named director of the State Ethnic Affairs Commission for the first time since 1954.